 On March 22, 2013, the Commission issued a revision to the Order reducing the scope of contact (stray) voltage testing.
-Poles (transmission and distribution), URD pads, and substation fences require a contact (stray) voltage test once every five years.
+As a result, poles (transmission and distribution), URD pads, and substation fences require a contact (stray) voltage test once every five years.
 Streetlights, traffic signals, and underground structures (manholes and pullboxes) must be tested annually.
 The target numbers in this report reflect the reduced scope of the testing requirements.

-Pursuant to and in accordance with the Order, during the twelve-month period ending December 31, 2021, contact (stray) voltage testing was completed on (1) Central
+Pursuant to and in accordance with the Order, during the twelve-month period ending December 31, 2022, contact (stray) voltage testing was completed on:

-Hudson's publicly accessible electric transmission and distribution facilities that are capable of conducting electricity; (2) all Company and non-Company owned metallic streetlights and traffic signals; and (3) all publicly accessible facilities within thirty feet of a component found to have an elevated voltage.
+- 1) Central Hudson's publicly accessible electric transmission and distribution facilities that are capable of conducting electricity; - 2) All Company and non-Company owned metallic streetlights and traffic signals; and - 3) All publicly accessible facilities within thirty feet of a component found to have an elevated voltage.